-We recommend make a siding installation checklist to guide your project.
+We recommend making a siding installation checklist to guide your project.
 Here are some things that should be included on your siding installation checklist:

 A Summary of Needs and Gathered Equipment

 Take a look around at the materials you’ve ordered.
 Do you have everything?
 Should you purchase extras, just in case?
 One of the best ways to keep track of what you are going to need and how many pieces in total is to create a summary sheet.
 List all the pieces required for the siding installation, like trimmings, channels, flashing, and fascia, as well as the number of pieces need.

 Then, calculate the total area for the horizontal walls, dormers (if needed), and gables.
 Confirm that the amount you ordered is enough.
 Do the same for trimming and soffits.

 Next, check your tools.
 Make a checklist for yourself, containing things like:

 - Tin snips